See why thousands of patients choose our centers as their preferred destination for ongoing care, including Elaprase Infusion treatments.

 If patients experience an allergic reaction during or after Elaprase treatment, they should notify their healthcare provider.

-Every Elaprase referral must be accompanied by a physician’s order for treatment.
+Every Elaprase Infusion referral must be accompanied by a physician’s order for treatment.

 - Name